hbansal987/module5/module_05/lesson_05.02/lesson_05.02.md

 **Edit Collider:** edits the size of the collider.

 **Is Trigger:** converts the collider into a trigger.
 A trigger is a non-solid volume such as a liquid or gas.
 By default a collider is a solid volume.
 Nothing can pass through a solid volume, however things can pass through non-solid volumes such as water or gas.
-Triggers are used to create a space which senses and triggers events when objects enter, stay or leave the space.
+Triggers are used to create a space which senses and triggers events when objects enter, stay or leave the space. **So this way we get to know when any other object enters the boundary of the collider!**.

 Our collider is a solid volume, and as a result the pink cube cannot pass through the blue cube.
 This is because both are solid objects and both have a `Rigidbody` component.